Loadsofskeptic/new_begginings/README.md

 <pre>
-did 50 knee pushups, and i felt great, still haven't defeated the boss in rlcraft, also learned about meta's, media types, flex box, but it's all theory, still ened some practice apparently you can use libraries in html via the "link" tag
+did 50 knee pushups, and i felt great, still haven't defeated the boss in rlcraft, also learned about meta's, media types, flex box, but it's all theory, still ened some practice apparently you can use libraries in html via the "link" tag, so bootstrap might be good. so Sass(scss) is just another modification of css like typescript and adds more functionalities like variables, nested tags, and the ability to use % but i'll probably look at the documentary
 </pre>